BLyndon/bayesian_methods/docs/_posts/2020-07-30-information_theory.md

     H_p(p_1, ..., p_\Omega, 0, ...) = H_p(p_1, ..., p_\Omega)
 $$

 From the last property follows, that the entropy changes for conditional probabilities.
-The conditional probability expects, that we know that some circumstamces are certain and we gain this certainty by observing them.
-Performing measurements, intuitively changes the uncertainty of the system.
+The conditional probability expects certainty for some circumstamces and we gain this certainty by observing them.
+Intuitively, performing measurements changes the uncertainty of the system.

-We start from a joint distribution p(A, B) with
+We start from the joint distribution p(A, B) with

 $$
     p(A_j, B_k) = r_{jk}